mvolkmann/mvolkmann.github.com/programming/sed-article.md

 For example, `[0-9a-f]` matches any digit or the lowercase letters "a" through "f".

+To include a dash as an allowed character in a character class it must be the first character listed.

 Character classes can be negated by starting with a caret.
 For example, `[^aeiou]` means not a vowel. and `[^a-f]` means not a lowercase letter from "a" to "f".